Oktay Sinanoğlu: Academic career

 After his retirement from Yale, Sinanoğlu was appointed to the chemistry department of Yıldız Technical University in Istanbul, serving until 2002.

 Sinanoğlu was the author or co-author of over 200 scientific articles and books.
 He also authored books on contemporary affairs in Turkey and Turkish language, such as "Target Turkey" and "Bye Bye Turkish" (2005).
 In "Bye Bye Turkish", he propounded the idea of cognation between Turkish and Japanese based on the alleged similarity of a number of words.

 A 2001 best-seller book about his life and works, edited by Turkish writer Emine Çaykara, referred to him as "The Turkish Einstein, Oktay Sinanoğlu" (Türk Aynştaynı Oktay Sinanoğlu Kitabı).

 Honors

 He received the "TÜBİTAK Science Award" for chemistry in 1966, the Alexander von Humboldt Research Award in chemistry in 1973, and the "International Outstanding Scientist Award of Japan" in 1975.
-Sinanoğlu was also a two-time nominee for the Nobel Prize in Chemistry.
+It has been reported in Turkish media that Sinanoğlu was a two-time nominee for the Nobel Prize in Chemistry, but this claim is not supported by actual data from the Nobel Foundation.

-Death
+Personal life and death

+On December 21, 1963, Oktay Sinanoğlu married Paula Armbruster, who was doing graduate work at Yale University.
+The wedding ceremony took place in the Branford College Chapel of Yale.
+They had three children.
+After their later divorce, he married Dilek Sinanoğlu and from this marriage he became the father of twins.
+The family resided in the Emerald Lakes neighborhood of Fort Lauderdale, Florida, and in Istanbul, Turkey.

-His wife Dilek Sinanoğlu made public on April 10, 2015 that Oktay Sinanoğlu was hospitalized in Miami, Florida, and was in a coma in the intensive care unit.
+Dilek Sinanoğlu made public on April 10, 2015, that Oktay Sinanoğlu was hospitalized in Miami, Florida, and was in a coma in the intensive care unit.
 He died at age 80 on April 19, 2015.
 No medical statement was released about the cause of the death.
 His body was transferred to Turkey, where he was buried in Karacaahmet Cemetery, Üsküdar following the religious funeral service at Şakirin Mosque.